vaibhavgupta3110/Vagrant-LinuxDesktop/README.md

     * `vagrant` will now be available as a command in your terminal, try it out.
     * ***Note:*** If Vagrant is already installed, use `vagrant -v` to check the version.
 You may want to consider upgrading if a much older version is in use.
     * ***Note:*** If VirtualBox 4.3.x is installed, Vagrant 1.3.5 or later is required.
-1. Clone or extract the Varying Vagrant Vagrants project into a local directory
+1. Clone or extract the `Vagrant's Ubuntu 12.04 Desktop Environment for Windows` project into a local directory
-    * `git clone git://github.com/10up/varying-vagrant-vagrants.git vagrant-local`
+    * `git clone git://github.com/vDevices/Vagrant-UbuntuDesktop.git vagrant-ubuntu-desktop`
-    * OR download and extract the repository master [zip file](https://github.com/10up/varying-vagrant-vagrants/archive/master.zip)
+    * OR download and extract the repository master [zip file](https://github.com/vDevices/Vagrant-UbuntuDesktop/archive/master.zip)
-    * OR grab a [stable release](https://github.com/10up/varying-vagrant-vagrants/releases) if you'd like some extra comfort.
-1. Change into the new directory with `cd vagrant-local`
+1. Change into the new directory with `cd vagrant-ubuntu-desktop`
 1. Start the Vagrant environment with `vagrant up`
     * Be patient as the magic happens.
 This could take a while on the first run as your local machine downloads the required files.

 ### What Did That Do?

 The first time you run `vagrant up`, a packaged box containing a basic virtual machine is downloaded to your local machine and cached for future use.
-The file used by Varying Vagrant Vagrants contains an installation of Ubuntu 12.04 and is about 280MB.
+The file used by `Vagrant's Ubuntu 12.04 Desktop Environment for Windows` contains an installation of Ubuntu 12.04.

 After this box is downloaded, it begins to boot as a sandboxed virtual machine using VirtualBox.
-Once booted, it runs the provisioning script included with VVV.
-This initiates the download and installation of around 100MB of packages on the new virtual machine.
+Once booted, it runs the included provisioning script, to install the Ubuntu desktop environment.

 The time for all of this to happen depends a lot on the speed of your Internet connection.
 If you are on a fast cable connection, it will likely only take several minutes.